thomassrour/katacoda-scenarios/new-scenario-template/step1.md

 docker build -t your_image_name .
 ```

-Firstly, you can easily notice that build time is dramatically reduced in the second instance.
+Firstly, you can easily notice that build time is reduced in the second instance, even without taking into consideration that the first `FROM` instruction isn't run again since it is cached (more on this later) .
 Now, list the images using

 ```
 docker image ls